Fox-ML-infrastructure/FoxML_Core/docs/INDEX.md

 ## Migration Status

-This documentation structure is being implemented.
-See [MIGRATION_PLAN.md](MIGRATION_PLAN.md) for current status.
+This documentation structure is now complete.
+All planned documentation files have been created.
+See [MIGRATION_PLAN.md](MIGRATION_PLAN.md) for migration details.

-**Note**: Some planned documentation files are not yet created.
-This index only includes files that currently exist.
-For the complete planned structure, see [ARCHITECTURE.md](ARCHITECTURE.md).